Science, industry and government seek solution to grid congestion via large-scale living lab on TU/e campus

 “Working with Eindhoven Engine offers a unique experience,” Shalika explains.
 “We share a location with a variety of companies and students, all engaged in their own projects.
 This diversity is beneficial.
 It’s not just about casual connections, like chatting at the coffee machine; we also attend sessions to share and discuss project progress.

-For instance, while working on a data prediction project, I overheard a researcher at Eindhoven Engine’s event Festival of Disruption discussing data usage in cancer research.
+For instance, while working on a data prediction project, I overheard a researcher at Eindhoven Engine’s Festival of Disruption event discussing data usage in cancer research.
 It didn’t click immediately, but later, the idea struck me at home: we could collaborate and enhance our respective research.

 These interactions open up new perspectives and inspire innovative thinking.
 “This collaborative atmosphere was the reason Kropman signed up for three projects in a row.
 One project focused on detecting and diagnosing faults in building climate systems.
 The second project involved personalized thermal comfort systems, allowing employees to adjust their workspace climate via a smartphone app.
 The third was an assessment of CO2 sensors in the market, evaluating their accuracy for reliable CO2 readings in schools.